akashdgo/udemy_learngo/04-statements-expressions-comments/01-statements/README.md

 	fmt.Println("hello"); fmt.Println("Akash!!!")
 }
 ```
-when saved to be executed is formatted to
+when saved to be run is formatted to

 ```
 package main